A lens is basically just a getter and setter, so one might expect something like the implementation below.

 ≅ Lens s t a b

-and for all functors f
+and for all functors f,

 (g ~> f) → (h ~> f) ≅ (a → f b) → (s → f t)

-For now, let’s focus on choosing g
+For now, let’s focus on choosing g such that

 ∀ f.
 Functor f ⇒ g ~> f ≅ ∀ f.
 Functor f ⇒ a → f b